Scroll Top

 Lightweight timber construction, wood pellet heating and an 11 kW photovoltaic system - sustainability played a decisive role in the new construction of the Oberstufenzentrum Ost in Felben-Wellhausen.
 After the school holidays, health symptoms appeared in the children and teachers and led to a nasty discovery: far too high formaldehyde levels in the interior rooms!
 By using sheep's wool, it was possible to avoid costly and time-consuming dismantling or demolition.

-The new building was officially opened in summer 2004 and the pupils and teachers were able to move into their new classes.
-However, by the autumn, the first pupils were already complaining about poor indoor air quality, eye and respiratory tract irritation and headaches.
+In the summer of 2004, the new building was officially opened and the students and teachers were able to move into their new classrooms.
+However, by autumn, the first complaints were already being made about poor indoor air quality, irritation of the eyes and respiratory tract, and headaches.
 In 2005, the first measurements were taken to get to the bottom of the problem.

 "Initially, we didn't know exactly where the problem was and what was causing the children and teachers' complaints.
 We therefore carried out various measurements and came up with the result relatively quickly: formaldehyde.
 The concentration was too high due to the large number of wooden materials used in the load-bearing structure and also as panelling," explains Stefan Schrader, graduate environmental scientist (ETH).